John-Aradan/VetGPT/README.md

 - **Auto-Learning**

-  System improves over time based on usage patterns
+  System improves over time based on 'Missing prompts' that are saved

 - **Database Integration**